The CKEditor 5 codebase is divided into multiple npm packages, each developed in a separate Git repository. The main package is

 # Troubleshooting problems with Lerna

-Lerna does pretty complicated things on already complicated npm ecosystem.
+Lerna does pretty complicated things on an already complicated npm ecosystem.
 If you happen to run into some issues when calling

 lerna bootstrap, here are some tips: